Heartbleed: Raised Consciousness for Other Vulnerabilities

 It’s time to think about the vulnerabilities we’ve been ignoring

 I like this quote from the Monday morning staff meeting: “The thing about open source, you know, is that it’s developed and tested for functionality but not for security.”
-This makes me think about what is perhaps the granddaddy of open-source software and the core of the Internet – Berkeley Internet Name Domain or BIND.
+This makes me think about what is perhaps the granddaddy of open-source software and the core of the Internet – Berkeley Internet Name Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. or BIND.

 I have plenty of respect for the folks at Internet Systems Corporation (ISC) because I think they test for both functionality and security, but let’s face it…BIND is a big piece of software and vulnerabilities in it are still uncovered periodically.
 Do you know how important your DNS is to your organization?
 DNS is far more ubiquitous, and more important, than SSL.
 After all, if you can’t get to a site, you can’t start an SSL session.